 - Walk, bike or skateboard!

-- Check out a folding bike from the ATM Room at the Campus Center (check out through the Coop Store) or from On The Loose during normal business hours.
+- Check out a folding bike from the ATM Room at the Campus Center (check out through the Coop Store) or from the Outdoor Education Center in Pomona Hall during normal business hours.
 Rentals are free and for 24 hours.

 - Get a Green Bike.
-The shop rents about 125 bikes each year, free of charge, to students.
+The shop rents about 160 bikes each year, free of charge, to campus members.
 Keep an eye on emails, this website, and Chirps for more information on when bikes will be distributed.

 - Take public transit.
 See the Public Transit Guide on the Smith Campus Center website here or download a more extensive guide with lists of fun destinations here [doc] .
 The Los Angeles Metropolitan Authority also maintains an online trip planner at www.metro.net.